 Getting your design approved by the stakeholders for development team to start work.
 It's essential you can demonstrate what value each design solution will bring to the business, backed up by user research and usability testing.
 Now you've run technical feasibility assessment with the developers you should both be confident to estimate the time it'll take to complete each stage of the project, with the list of work items prioritised by the business.

 Sending all the design assets to your developers for them to begin implementing the system.
 This includes user journeys, sitemap, content (copy, documents, images and videos in all necessary resolutions and formats), font files, icons font, wireframes, interactive prototype and style guide.
 They could use tools like Zeplin to inspect your UI files.
 Try to arrange regular catchups with their team, see if they need anything else, what could to be improved or compromised.

 Measure success or failure of your design (using tools like Google Analytics, Mixpanel and FullStory).
-You can set up goals and track conversions in these analytics systems: getting insights on user's behaviour when they browse your system, investigating why X% of your website visitors are dropping-off during checkout, optimising those conversions by learning persuasive UX design techniques.
+You can set up goals and track conversions in these analytics systems: getting insights on user's behaviour when they browse your system, investigating why X% of your website visitors are dropping-off during checkout, optimising those conversions by applying behavioural psychology techniques.

 Following these should:

 - make your design decisions facts-based (rather than solely relying on gut feeling and having continuous arguments)

 - achieve more structured and effective work

 - helping project complete within budget and on time